brooklyncentral/brooklyn-dns/README.md

 One approach is to have Brooklyn update the `/etc/hosts` on all the servers you are interested in, containing the IPs and hostnames for all the servers you're interested in.

-To use this, simply add this to your blueprint:
+To use this, install the `brooklyn-dns-etc-hosts-generator.bom` to your catalog, then simply add this to your blueprint:

 ```
   - type: brooklyn-dns-etc-hosts-generator